 Thai Massage is practiced most of the time as a standard, follow the book, one-size-fits-all treatment.
 I developed a series of highly detailed therapy courses which focus on specific areas of the body like shoulders, back, neck, arms, hands, hips, sacrum, or knees.

-These courses enable therapists to go beyond the standard Thai Massage style and learn to work on problem areas in much greater depth.
+These courses help therapists to go beyond the standard Thai Massage style and learn to work on problem areas in much greater depth.

 Refined touch, increased sensitivity, focused energy

-Thai Massage is often practiced in a rather mechanical, routine way here in Thailand.
+Thai Massage is often practiced in a rather mechanical, routine way.
 It also has a reputation that it can be quite painful.

 Standard sessions versus specialized Thai Massage therapy

 Thai Massage is mostly done as a general whole body massage.
 If clients have specific problems with their back, or their knees, or their hips, or their feet, most therapists don’t have enough specific therapeutic skills to address the problem effectively.

 The way to success in Thai Massage is to specialize, to become known as the person who can effectively work on specific problems.